emrebilge/SpinningCubeProject/README.md

 Through completing this project, I learned more about the C programming language, and now I understand why it is not that popular of a language these days.
 It also taught me a little bit more about the practices used in computer graphics, such as zbuffer.

+# If there are any questions or concerns, please let me know!